nhartung/100-days-of-code/log.md

 **Today's Progress**: Honestly, spent too much time messing around with the editor bug I talked about yesterday.
 I discoverd an open issue against it: https://github.com/godotengine/godot/issues/36592, although I'm not sure if it's a bug or "feature".
 I've implemented a workaround for now and am moving forward.
 Still working on the light particles.

 **Thoughts:** Editor bugs are annoying.

+### Day 6 August 7th, 2020

+**Today's Progress**: Played around with Visual Scripting.

+**Thoughts:** It's an interesting feature, but not one that I'll use personally.
+I mainly investigated it because I'm considering its use for a model-based design tool that I'm proposing at work.

+### Day 7 August 8th, 2020

+**Today's Progress**: Back on track, continued working on the CollectableLight.
+Got the movement to a place where I'm happy with in.
+Attraction is next.

+**Thoughts:** Nothing much.